kalyani-subbiah/daily-gold-price/README.md

 ## Steps to run app:

-Type the following into an R console/Rstudio and press ENTER:
+Type the following into an R console and press ENTER:

 *library(shiny)*

 *runGitHub( “daily-gold-price”, "kalyani-subbiah")*

-Or type the following into an R console/Rstudio and press ENTER:
+Or type the following into an R console and press ENTER:

 *library(shiny)*

 *runGist("63e9b4194eb2889645666120c95a258c")*

+(Run install.packages('shiny') if above does not work)

 #### Data sources
 Quandl APIs from World Gold Council and US Treasury.